The Practice of Men and the Enactments of Emperors: Dynamics of Change in the Mechanics of Testaments

 DOI 10.55740/2023.1

 This work is licensed under Creative Commons License CC BY-SA 4.0.
-Copyright © 2022 by Constantin Willems.
+Copyright © 2023 by Elizabeth A. Meyer.
 Roman Legal Tradition is published by the Ames Foundation at the Harvard Law School and the Alan Rodger Endowment at the University of Glasgow.
 ISSN 1943-6483.